 Nerve blocks, Botox®, and other pain-reducing injections can give you much-needed relief and even improve your daily life.
-Jason Pehling, DDS, MS, is a conscientious dentist and TMJ and orofacial pain specialist offering proven-successful treatment methods at the TMJ Orofacial Disorders Center in Seattle.
-Dr. Pehling treats TMJ and orofacial pain with the latest in convenient nonsurgical solutions.
-Relax muscle tension and diminish pain by calling TMJ Orofacial Disorders Center or scheduling online today.
+Drs.
+Pehling and Gupta are dentists and Board Certified TMJ and Orofacial Pain specialist offering proven-successful treatment methods at the TMJ Orofacial Disorders Center in Seattle.
+Drs.
+Pehling and Gupta treat TMJ and orofacial pain with the most advanced nonsurgical and minimally invasive solutions.
+Regain jaw function and diminish pain by calling TMJ Orofacial Disorders Center today.

 Some of the most effective medical injections include steroid and hyaluronic acid injections and Botox.
 These injections can treat TMJ, oral facial pain, and more.
 Many also decrease muscle tension and inflammation

 The injections are quickly and conveniently administered in-office.
 Options include: